realA10001986/Dash-Gauges/README.md

 - both play an alarm-sequence when the TCD's alarm occurs,
 - the Dash Gauges can be remote controlled through the TCD's keypad (command codes 9xxx),
 - the Dash Gauges queries the TCD for fake power and night mode, in order to react accordingly if so configured,
-- pressing the dash gauges' Time Travel button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.
+- pressing the dash gauges' _Time Travel_ button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.

 #### TCD remote command reference

 <table>
     <tr>
-     <td align="center" colspan="2">Special sequences<br>(&#9166; = ENTER key)</td>
+     <td align="center" colspan="2">Special sequences</td>
     </tr>
    <tr><td>Function</td><td>Code on TCD</td></tr>
     <tr>